Round 2 (company): Auto World

 Auto World is a brand of diecast models and slot cars primarily focused on American-made cars.
 The brand was originally founded by Sports Car Club of America Hall of Famer Oscar Koveleski in 1958 and it also used to publish how-to magazines on model-car building.
 Today, Auto World diecast models have lineups for 1:18 and 1:64 scales.
 1:64 scale Auto World cars are heavy into detail and accurately made in 1:64 scale, unlike many other diecast and toy car brands which often employ nominal 1:64 scale adjusted by the size of packaging.

 Hawk

 Hawk Model Company started off in 1928 as a manufacturer of wood aircraft models.
-Since then the company evolved into producing plastic airplane kits, 1:24 and 1:32 scale model car kits, as well as cartoon figure kits for an animated series Weird-Oh's.
+Since then the company evolved into producing plastic airplane kits, 1:24 and 1:32 scale model car kits, as well as cartoon figure kits for the animated series Weird-Ohs.
 New models were released until the 1970s.
 Since then the company was acquired by several hobby manufacturers and production rate declined.
 In the 1990s, the brand was acquired by J. Lloyd along with Lindberg and revived under the brand name Testors.
 Today the brand is owned by Round 2 and they produce aircraft model kits as well as 1/6 scale automotive engines.